Signatures of quantum geometry from exponential corrections to the black hole entropy: Prescription to compute the metric

 The thermodynamic relation (eq.(\ref{1.2})) and the geometric relation (given in eq.(\ref{1.3})) are the fundamental inputs for our prescription.
 The only other input our prescription requires is the structure of the event horizon radius ($r_+$) in terms of the black hole parameters.
-The uniqueness of our solution comes from the Einstein's field equations.\\ We now briefly demonstrate our prescription for a simple case, namely, the static spherically symmetric non-extremal black hole solution.
-The event horizon radius for the non-extremal RN solution is known to have the following expression $r_{\pm}=M\pm\sqrt{M^2-Q^2}$, where the $\pm$ sign represents the outer and inner event horizons.
+The uniqueness of our solution comes from the Einstein's field equations.\\ We now briefly demonstrate our prescription for a simple case, namely, the static spherically symmetric non-extremal Reissner-Nordstr\"{o}m black hole solution.
+The event horizon radius for this solution is known to have the following expression $r_{\pm}=M\pm\sqrt{M^2-Q^2}$, where the $\pm$ sign represents the outer and inner event horizons.
 The Bekenstein-Hawking entropy of the black hole now reads

-Using the relation in eq.(\ref{1.2}) and under the condition $Q\ll r_+$, and using the geometric definition of Hawking temperature (given in eq.(\ref{1.3})) to obtain the first derivative (with respect to the radial coordinate) of the lapse function at the horizon, we obtain $f'(r_+)=\frac{1}{r_+}-\frac{Q^2}{r_+^3}$~.
+Using the relation given in eq.(\ref{1.2}) and under the condition $Q\ll r_+$, and using the geometric definition of Hawking temperature (given in eq.(\ref{1.3})) to obtain the first derivative (with respect to the radial coordinate) of the lapse function at the horizon, we have $f'(r_+)=\frac{1}{r_+}-\frac{Q^2}{r_+^3}$~.
 We now introduce two physical conditions which the black hole metric must satisfy.
 First, the black hole metric must produce the flat spacetime metric at the infinite distance.
 This means the lapse function must obey the condition $\lim\limits_{r\rightarrow\infty}f(r)=1$, and second, the lapse function $f(r)$ must vanish at the horizon, that is, we must have $f(r_+)=0$.
 Now keeping in mind the form of $f'(r_+)$ (given earlier), we take the following ansatz for the form of the metric

 where the coefficients $a_k$ has to be determined from the above physical conditions.
 The first physical condition readily gives $\lim\limits_{r\rightarrow\infty}f(r)=a_0=1$.
 Eq.(\ref{1.9}) now reduces to the following structure $f(r)=1+\sum_{k=1}^\infty a_kr^{-k}~.$ Computing $f'(r_+)$ from the above equation and comparing it with $f'(r_+)$ obtained earlier yields the condition $\frac{(a_2-Q^2)}{r_+^3}+\frac{2a_3}{r_+^4}+\cdots=0~.$ This implies $a_2=Q^2, a_k=0~,~k=3,4,\cdots~$.
 Using these values along with $a_0=1$, the metric form in eq.(\ref{1.9}) can be recast as $f(r)=1+\frac{a_1}{r}+\frac{Q^2}{r^2}~.$ The unknown coefficient $a_1$ can be obtained from the second physical condition, which gives $a_1=-\left(r_++\frac{Q^2}{r_+}\right)=-2M~$.
 In obtaining this, we have used the form of $r_+$ in terms of the black hole parameters.
 Using the form of $a_1$, the sought metric takes the form